-Step 5: What to Do if it Becomes Bacterial
+Step 5: Act Quickly if it Becomes Bacterial

 If you notice green or yellow phlegm when you blow your nose or cough it means bacteria have become part of the infection.
 Now it’s good time to see your health practitioner, so that you can devise a plan to address your specific situation.

 In my practice, two supplements I commonly recommend for a bacterial infection are: